l-aldarondo/Kickstarter-Analysis/README.md

 Fig 1.3 Outcomes based on launch date

 We have already determined that “theater” was a very successful category and by filtering our “Outcome based on Launch date” for theater.
-Using fig 1.4, we can identify that the data for this subcategory follows the overall trend and making the data for this category more predictable.
+Using Fig 1.4, we can identify that the data for this subcategory follows the overall trend and making the data for this category more predictable.

 ![Theater_Outcomes_vs_Launch.png](resources/Theater_Outcomes_vs_Launch.png)

+Fig 1.4 Theater Outcomes vs Launch